 This is a free event but registration is required.

 Time: 6:30pm – 7:30pm

-Moderator: Elizabeth Howard
+Writer In Residence: Elizabeth Howard

 Elizabeth Howard, writer in residence at Randall’s Island Park, has never had barriers between her life, work, art and writing.
 Experience, sense of place and exploration define the choices she makes, seeking collaboration, flexibility and responsiveness in the projects she designs and engages with.
 As a journalist her articles related to communication and marketing have appeared in European Communications, Investor Relations, Law Firm Marketing & Profit Report, Communications Arts, Communication World, The Strategist, Board Member and the New York Law Journal, among others.
 Her books include: Queen Anne’s Lace and Wild Blackberry Pie, reflections on growing up in New Hampshire, published by Thornwillow Press in 2011 and A Day with Bonefish Joe, published by David R. Godine, 2015.
 She edited Ned O’Gorman: A Glance Back published by Easton Studio Press in 2016.
 She was the inaugural Madeleine L’Engle Fellow at the Cathedral of Saint John the Divine from 2017-2020.

 RIPA Park-As-Lab Coordinator: Jacqueline Wu